 I initially sat with a Tibetan Rigpa group and attended retreats with FWBO – Friends of the Western Buddhist Order, but I know less about them and don’t currently practice in these traditions.

 In Australia, I have sat with a variety of teachers.
-I have sat and taught with Geoff Simpson and attended the Dharma Facilitators Program lead by Radha Nicholson and have sat retreats with Patrick Kearney and assisted in organising Stephen and Martine Batchelor’s visits to Australia in 2012 and 2014.
+I have sat and taught with Geoff Simpson and attended the Dharma Facilitators Program lead by Radha Nicholson and have sat retreats with Jess Huon, Patrick Kearney and assisted in organising Stephen and Martine Batchelor’s visits to Australia in 2012 and 2014.
 I have attended a number of Dharma Yatras led by Victor von der Heyde and Ronny Hickel and assisted teaching yoga on Summit to Sea Yatra.

 If you have read this far, I’m humbled.
 I come from a long line of students who have learned, practiced and embodied teachings from the Yoga and Buddhist traditions and Psychology.
 I am indebted to these teachers mentioned above and many more (including my mother, father and family, my students, friends and clients) for my paths of learning.
 Many thanks to all for your patience with me.